 Increase a company’s website visibility on search engine results pages through advertising and analysis.

 Supervise the online sales and e-commerce department of a company with a significant online presence.

-Execute a company or client’s marketing strategy; coordinate the internal teams that enact the plan and troubleshooting when issues arise.
+Execute a company or client’s marketing strategy; coordinate the internal teams that enact the plan and troubleshoot when issues arise.